ChristopherSpeltz/watch-list/README.md

 ## Description
-Our Application allows the User to search for their favorite movies then add and delete them from your own Personal Profile List.
+Application allows the User to search for their favorite movies then add and delete them from your own Personal Profile List.

 ## Table of Contents
 - [Link](#link)